wesql/wescale/doc/toturial/00-Deploy&Debug.md

 Start to deploy & debug a local cluster
 =====================

-This document explains how to start a WeSQL-Scale cluster on your local machine and begin debugging.
+This document explains how to start a WeSQL WeScale cluster on your local machine and begin debugging.
 We have made every effort to make this document intuitive and helpful for a successful deployment, but inevitably, you may encounter some corner cases that lead to failure.
 If you have any issues, please feel free to open an issue.
 We also welcome your help in improving the document if you are willing to do so.

 # **Install Dependencies**

-Start a Wesql-scale cluster locally, which relies on the following software: mysqld, mysql, go, etcd.
+Start a WeSQL WeScale cluster locally, which relies on the following software: mysqld, mysql, go, etcd.
 You can use the following command to determine whether they have been installed.

 ```Bash
 mysqld --version